 What was once the mainstay of British transport, stimulating industry by reducing the freight costs of heavy materials such as coal and minerals and reducing costs of transporting finished goods around the country, the rail network succumbed to the Breeching cuts in the mid-60s.
 5,000 miles of track were earmarked for closure, of which a large percentage is now accessible for us to enjoy.
 Did you know the rail network also kickstarted what we now consider normal – the commute, by allowing people to live further from their places of work?

 How Far Is the South Staffordshire Railway Walk?

 The route is point-to-point and not circular.
 One way is 5.2 miles (8.36km) from WV Active to The Railway Cafe.
 According to my Strava recording, the route was 10.86 miles around, from the car park at The Railway Cafe to the very end of the route at WV Active and back.

 Despite my Strava recording, I’ve tracked the route via Google Maps to get the above distances…I trust Google Maps more than my Strava with Auto-Pause!

 Terrain and Difficulty

-The route and terrain are mainly flat with the odd minor hill that is easy underfoot for most of the way.
-If you are cycling, we advise you to use a mountain bike and not a road bike!
+The route and terrain are mainly flat, with the odd minor hill that is easy underfoot for most of the way.
+If you are cycling, we advise you to use a mountain bike, not a road bike!
 The terrain isn’t suitable for those narrow tyres!
-For you walkers, trainers should be suitable for most conditions but be aware – you might counter a bit of mud during the wetter months.
+For you walkers, trainers should be ideal for most conditions but be aware you might counter a bit of mud during the wetter months.

 South Staffordshire Railway Walk Route

 The route starts at WV Active, Claregate, Wolverhampton, and ends at The Railway Cafe, Wombourne…or the other way around if you’d prefer!
-Alternatively, you may want to jump on the route at one of the many access points on the route such as Tettenhall, Compton or Castlecroft.
+Alternatively, you may want to jump on the route at one of the many access points, such as Tettenhall, Compton or Castlecroft.

 South Staffordshire Railway Walk Map